tigerfarm/work/README.md

-# Working with GitHum, Heroku, and the npm utility
+# Working with GitHub, Heroku, and the npm utility

 These are my sample programs in progress.